Critical surface phase behavior governs hydrophobic attraction between extended solutes: Scaling properties of the solvation layer width

 This schematic model connects the effective potential $W(r)$ to surface tension $\gamma_{lv}$, oversaturation $\delta p$, and a characteristic solvation shell width $\ell$.
 It has been derived assuming the solvation shell is a true vapor layer such that $\gamma_{lv}$ and $\delta p$ take their bulk values~\cite{Coe2023}.
 However, in our case, an inhomogeneous layer forms, distinct from the bulk vapor phase, as shown in Figs.~\ref{fig:rho-chi-Rs10} and \ref{fig:rho-chi-Rs15}.
 This motivates us to consider {\em effective} values of the surface tension, and pressure difference $\delta p$ when comparing Eq.\,(\ref{eq:W(r)}) to simulations, which we denote by $\tilde\gamma, \delta \tilde p$ respectively.
 Together with the value of $\ell$, these effective values will be determined as independent fitting parameters.

-\subsection{Scaling properties of the solvation layer width $\ell$}
+\section{Scaling properties of the solvation layer width $\ell$}

-Variations in $\ell$ affect $\mathcal{R} = R_s + \ell$ and its powers, which appear in the surface and volume terms of the model potential Eq.\,(\ref{eq:W(r)}).
-Accordingly, the solvation shell width $\ell$ plays a central role in determining the range and depth of the effective potential $W(r)$.
-It is therefore essential to understand how $\ell$ depends on the thermodynamic fields of pressure and temperature and the system parameters, namely the solute's size and degree of hydrophobicity.
+Variations in $\ell$ modify $\mathcal{R} = R_s + \ell$ and its powers in the surface and volume terms of Eq. (\ref{eq:W(r)}), making $\ell$ central to the range and depth of the effective potential $W(r)$.
+Its dependence on pressure, temperature, solute size, and hydrophobicity is therefore key.

-An effective interface potential model is a mean-field, coarse-grained description of surface phase transitions that establishes relationships between $\ell$ and other system parameters, which can be tested against simulations and theoretical models \cite{Coe2023}.
-It characterizes how the excess free energy per unit surface area, $\omega_{ex}(\ell)$ -- the binding potential -- varies with the width $\ell$ of a vaporlike solvation layer surrounding a hydrophobic solute.